-Bryan Snyder completed his seventh season as a coach for the Nebraska wrestling program and his fourth season as associate head coach in 2016-17.
+Bryan Snyder enters his eighth season as a coach for the Nebraska wrestling program and his fifth season as associate head coach in 2017-18.
 He served as an assistant coach on Head Coach Mark Manning’s staff for three years following one of the most decorated wrestling careers in school history.

 From 2011-12 to 2016-17, Snyder assisted in helping the Huskers rack up 16 All-America honors.
 James Green earned All-America accolades four times, while Robert Kokesh and TJ Dudley each ended their careers as three-time All-Americans.
 During that span, Eric Montoya captured All-America accolades twice, while Josh Ihnen, Austin Wilson, Tyler Berger and Aaron Studebaker have each made the top-eight podium once.
 Green and Kokesh also collected the first two Big Ten titles in school history in 2014, and Kokesh added a second one in 2015.

 Snyder, an Easton, Pa., native spent the 2009-10 season as the head assistant coach at Arizona State and helped guide five Sun Devils to the NCAA Championships in Omaha.
 Snyder began his coaching experience as an assistant at Harvard in 2002-03, while returning to the Husker wrestling program as a graduate assistant coach for two seasons (2003-04 and 2004-05), as NU went 38-5-1 in duals and finished fifth at the 2004 NCAA Championships.
 He helped coach eight All-Americans at NU during that time.